kgryte/v8-perf/README.md

 Performance
 ===========

-> Very simple tests of V8 performance.
+> Very simple tests of V8 (and Node.js) performance.

 The executable script `./bin/index.js` executes a series of simple tests to measure how long V8 takes to execute an operation.